ALempia/ACHA-Data/README.md

 [Weekend_Schedule.yml](https://github.com/ALempia/ACHA-Data/blob/main/.github/workflows/Weekend_Schedule.yml) runs [Weekend_Schedule.R](https://github.com/ALempia/ACHA-Data/blob/main/Weekend_Schedule.R) each Wednesday at 7:30am EDT.
 It uses the schedule to update the full Th-Su schedule.

 [functions.R](https://github.com/ALempia/ACHA-Data/blob/main/functions.R) contains the meat of the code used.

+[app-functions.R](https://github.com/ALempia/ACHA-Data/blob/main/app-functions.R) contains the meat of the code used in the app, the code for which can be found in [app.R](https://github.com/ALempia/ACHA-Data/blob/main/app.R)